orkes-io/docs/docs/operators/switch-task.md

 When using **javascript** or **graaljs** as the evaluator type, the expression can be a javascript expression that returns a string.

-The input to the tasks are available as the variables inside `$` scope within the script.
+The input to the tasks is available as the variables inside the `$` scope within the script.

 ```json
 {